ryndaniels/effective-devops/preso.md

 # Code Review

-* max 90 minute in 1 setting
+* max 90 minutes in one setting

 ---